-Pursuant to and in accordance with Section 856 of the General Municipal Law (GML) of the State of New York, the members of the Board of the Fulton County Industrial Development Agency (the "Agency") shall serve, without salary, at the pleasure of the Fulton County Board of Supervisors.
+Members of the Board of the Fulton County Industrial Development Agency (the "Agency") shall serve, without salary, at the pleasure of the Fulton County Board of Supervisors.
 Agency Board members may be reimbursed for reasonable expenses incurred in the performance of Agency duties with the prior approval of the Board.